How the Therapist Can Help

 - Five tools to help clients manage out-of-control sexual behaviors

-- The countertransference issues that often arise for therapists around clients’ erotic interests, sexual expression, and behaviors in order to avoid negative judgment and inadvertent shaming
+- The countertransference issues that often arise for therapists around clients’ erotic interests, sexual expression, and behaviors in order to avoid negative judgment and the inadvertent shaming clients

 Joe Kort, PhD, is a sex therapist and Imago therapist with a specialty in LGBTQ issues.
-His books include 10 Smart Things Gay Men Can Do to Improve Their Lives, LGBTQ Clients in Therapy, and Is My Husband Gay, Straight, or Bi?
+His books include 10 Smart Things Gay Men Can Do to Find Real Love, LGBTQ Clients in Therapy, and Is My Husband Gay, Straight, or Bi?